Use MEDDIC to Avoid Losing Credibility

 Despite this being one of the oldest rules in sales, I still see and hear stories of sellers criticizing their competition to their customers.

-This chapter is here to impact positive change in our industry and influence ‘clean’ selling.
+This article is here to impact positive change in our industry and influence ‘clean’ selling.
 You will win more by selling clean, and MEDDIC can help.

 There are several reasons why it is not a good idea to criticize your competition:

 It can be seen as dishonorable to criticize your competition, which is likely to lower your standing with your customer.

 In a competitive deal where your customer is considering your solution versus your competitors by criticizing your competition, you are questioning their judgment.
 Imagine you were considering buying either a BMW or a Mercedes, and you liked both.
 If the BMW salesperson started saying how bad the Mercedes was, you could take the criticism personally as it undermines your judgment.